CtrlK

 Conciseness

 The skill is extremely verbose at ~400+ lines.
-It explains concepts Claude already knows (testing pyramid, what E2E testing is, what to test vs not), includes redundant best practices sections, and covers two frameworks exhaustively when the content could be much leaner.
-The 'Core Concepts' section is largely unnecessary padding.
+It explains concepts Claude already knows well (testing pyramid, what E2E testing is, what to test vs not test).
+The 'When to Use This Skill' and 'Core Concepts' sections are largely unnecessary padding.
+Many patterns are exhaustively shown for both Playwright and Cypress when one focused framework would suffice.

 1 / 3